kailzxh/Digital-Nurture-4.0-Kailash/README.md

+Note: For outputs, please refer-- Check if the user exists SELECT username FROM dba_users WHERE username = 'KAILASH';
-Note: For outputs, please refer to the .pdf and .docx files provided for each exercise.
+to the .pdf and .docx files provided for each exercise.